kjosib/kjosib.github.io/index.md

 <!-- You may be curious [what masculinity means to me and why I forsake it](./Girl/Masculinity).
 That's the *extremely* short "let me sum up" version.
 I have much more detailed notes, but they don't really belong on the web. -->

+Here's [a note on courage](./Girl/Courage) addressed to all girls, boys, and everyone in between.

 # 🦆 Perfectly Reasonable Ideas 🦆

 The essays, homilies, and ravings linked here address some of my own [ducks](./make_duck).